yapcheahshen/kage-engine/docs/classes/Polygon.md

 }
 ```

-Note that computation of rounded coordinates of all the points is performed
+Note that the computation of coordinates of all the points is performed
 every time this property is accessed.
 To get a better performance, consider
 caching the result in a variable when you need to access the array repeatedly.
 ```ts